Not going back to work

 |Try to be flexible||Try to be flexible|

-An employee's time on parental leave is included as continuous service and taking parental leave does not affect entitlement to annual leave.
+An employee's time on parental leave is included as continuous service and taking parental leave does not affect entitlement to annual holidays.
 But be aware of the impact of parental leave on payment for annual holidays.

 Annual holidays has more information about the impact of parental leave on annual leave.